duronto23/AppointmentBooking/README.md

 **`AppointmentBookingRepository`** – Handles database queries using **Entity Framework Core** to retrieve slot availability efficiently.

 ---
+### How It Works:

+* The API receives a **POST** request with customer and appointment details.
+* **CalendarService** processes the request:
+  * Fetches available slots from the repository.
+  * Filters slots based on language, product, and customer rating.
+  * Ensures slots do not overlap with already booked ones.
+* The API returns the filtered list of available slots.

+---
 ### **Database & Optimization**
 - The application uses **PostgreSQL** as the database.
 - **EF Core with LINQ queries** is used for querying sales managers and available slots.